 At Chicago Detours, we try to promote the more positive and cultural aspects of Chicago history.
 But for those desiring the gangster fix, I’d recommend staying at the Renaissance Blackstone Hotel.
 The historic barber shop, which was eliminated during recent renovations (what were they thinking?), can be seen in the film “The Untouchables.”
 All sorts of politicians, from mob bosses, to senators, to presidents, are known for staying at this historic hotel and for dealings in its smoke-filled rooms.
 We credit the Blackstone Hotel for this term as the legendary location of the first “smoke-filled room” where Warren Harding was nominated to run for president.

 Hotel architects Marshall & Fox designed the Blackstone for the Drake brothers, who were powerful figures in the American hotel industry.
 It opened in 1908 and got its name for Timothy B. Blackstone, the head of the Union Stockyards and several railroads.
+Our tour guests can find it just a few blocks south of where our 1893 World’s Fair Tour begins on Michigan Avenue.

 Hollywood on the Mag Mile

 The Drake brothers had Marshall & Fox build another one of the best historic hotels in Chicago – their namesake.
 The Drake Hotel opened on New Year’s Eve in 1920 as a high-society palace in the posh Gold Coast neighborhood.
 At the opposite end of Michigan Avenue from the Blackstone Hotel, one can get a taste of Hollywood glamour in the Cape Cod Room.
 You can still see where Marilyn Monroe and Joe DiMaggio came as giggling lovers and carved their initials into the wooden bar.
+I often recommend a visit by guests intrigued by the glamour of the Intercontinental at the end of our Historic Chicago Walking Bar Tour.

 Many know the 20-foot tall, neon-pink letters as a fixture of the Chicago Lakeshore Drive skyline, but just recently they have been brought into 2014 with light purple LED lights.
 Today the Drake Hotel leads in green initiatives around the city and continues to host all manner of celebrities and dignitaries.